 Benjamin’s research interests relate to the impacts of agriculture on ecosystem functions and food security in Eastern and Southern Africa.
 In particular, he studies how agricultural land cover change alters the water cycle and landscape-level hydrological processes.

-Amrita studies relocation of people from national parks.
+Amrita is carrying out her PhD on the resettlement of people from national parks.
 Her research focuses on human well-being, livelihood strategies and impacts on natural resources once forest dwellers have relocated outside protected areas.
-She aims to collect data from relocated households to explore landscape wide patterns.
+She explores patterns of forest resource use and food security at the landscape level.
 Her study is based around Kanha national park in the central Indian highlands.
+Her research was recently featured on the Earth Institute blog and she’s part of the Network for Conserving Central India.

 Kyle’s interests lie at the nexus of food, water, and climate change.
 Combining crop models, climate projections, and agricultural census data, his work looks to identify strategies to increase nutrition, climate resilience, and water sustainability.
 He also explores the potential tradeoffs associated with large-scale land investments in the developing world and their implications for food security, rural livelihoods, and climate adaptation.